-Appendix I: /
+appendia i.
+15

 State:

 Effective Date

+a.
 Rate Determination Methods.
-In two pages or less, describe the methods that are employed to establish a. provider payment rates for waiver services and the entity or entities that are responsible for rate determination.
+In two pages or less, describe the methods that are employed to establish provider payment rates for waiver services and the entity or entities that are responsible for rate determination.
 Indicate any opportunity for public comment in the process.
 If different methods are employed for various types of services, the description may group services for which the same method is employed.
 State laws, regulations, and policies referenced in the description are available upon request to CMS through the Medicaid agency or the operating agency (if applicable).

-The rate methodologies for Community Pathways Waiver Fee Payment System (FPS) services will vary in the Waiver Years (WYs)sfrom Waiver Years (WYs) 1-2 and WYs 3-5 as DDA transitions from a prospective payment system to a fee-for-service reimbursement model.
-Simultaneously DDA will also transition from the current standalone platform, PCIS2, to the Medicaid Long Term Services and Supports system, or LTSSMaryland.
-New proposed rates from the rate study completed this year will be used for non-FPS services but will not be used for FPS services until DDA transitions both the payment model and the IT system in WY 3.
+The rate methodologies for Community Supports Waiver Fee Payment System (FPS) services will vary in the Waiver Years (WYs) as the DDA transitions from a prospective payment system to a fee-for-service reimbursement model.
+Simultaneously the DDA will also transition from the current standalone platform, PCIS2, to the Medicaid Long Term Services and Supports system, or LTSSMaryland.
+Previous rates from the rate study completed November 2017 have been revised and trended forward with a 9.5% CPI adjustment and will be used for non-FPS services.